dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The Chain Agnostic Standards Alliance [Cha24] has specified account identifiers to be of a maximum length of 128 characters [Gom22].
 There seems to be no strong reason behind this, but it has been considered sufficient for the foreseeable future by the CAIP working group.
 This limitation cannot be changed at the current time.

-// FIX use maximum-length textual account representation

 ICRC-1 account identifiers on ICP may exceed this limitation by a few bytes when using the human-readable representation of ICRC-1 accounts, i.e., textual encoding of ICRC-1 accounts [Dfi22].
 For this reason, we define a size-reduced textual ICRC-1 account representation as part of this standard in order to fit the CAIP limits of 128 characters.
 The size-reduced representation is easily computed by removing all the dashes ("-") between the character groups of the representation, except for the rightmost one (the one preceding the CRC32 checksum) for non-default accounts (non-zero subaccount).
 For default accounts (all-zero subaccount), all dashes are removed.
 It is easy to reconstruct the standard textual encoding from a size-reduced textual encoding by adding dash separators from the left of the representation for every 5-character group.

 It is guaranteed that any ICRC-1 account in size-reduced representation fits into the 128-byte limit.
-According to the The Internet Computer Interface Specification [Dfi], the maximum lenght of a textual representation of a principal is 63 bytes, including 10 dashes.
-The additional CRC-32 checksum in Base-32 encoding takes another 7 characters, the dash separator one.
-This makes the maximum length of the size-reduced representation 126 characters: 63 - 10 separators + 1 separator + 7 CRC32 checksum + 1 .-separator + 64 subaccount in HEX.
+The Internet Computer Interface Specification [Dfi] specifies the maximum lenght of a textual representation of a principal to be 63 bytes, which includes 10 dashes.
+The additional CRC-32 checksum in Base-32 encoding takes another 7 characters, its dash separator one.
+This makes the maximum length of the size-reduced representation 126 characters: 63 for the maximum-length principal in textual encoding - 10 for separators + 1 for the "-"-separator + 7 for the CRC32 checksum + 1 for the "."-separator + 64 for the subaccount in hexadecimal representation.

-The following is an example of an almost maximum-length long textual representation that exceeds the size limits imposed by CAIP with its 1135 characters.
+The following is an example of an almost maximum-length textual representation that exceeds the size limits imposed by CAIP with its 135 characters.
 ```
 k2t6j-2nvnp-4zjm3-25dtz-6xhaa-c7boj-5gayf-oj3xs-i43lp-teztq-6ae-dfxgiyy.102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f20
 ```